TheIoTLearningInitiative/CodeLabs/Coba/Documentation/LinuxKernelDevelopmentProcess/AGuideToTheLinuxKernelDevelopmentProcess.md

 ### The big picture

+> _Nobody knows when a kernel will be released, because it's released according to perceived bug status, not according to a	preconceived timeline._

 - Go to mainline, the main repository of the Linux Kernel source code http://git.kernel.org/?p=linux/kernel/git/torvalds/linux.git
 - Review section “tags”